 Guideline: The safe use of a fume cupboard

-- A fume cupboard is basically a ventilated box with an adjustable work opening (sash).
+- A fume cupboard is a ventilated box with an adjustable work opening (sash).
 A moving curtain of air (at 0.5 ±0.1 m/s) being drawn past the operator, through the opening, over the work, then up the exhaust stack reduces your exposure.
 A fume cupboard used properly provides adequate protection.
-However, incorrect use a fume cupboard may result in dangerous material escaping from the cupboard.
+However with incorrect use, a fume cupboard may result in dangerous material escaping from the cupboard.

-- A fume cupboard is designed to have a smooth airflow through the front opening (see attached image: Normal airflow into a fume cupboard).
+- A fume cupboard is designed to have a smooth airflow through the front opening.

 - The fume cupboard draws air out of the laboratory.
 Therefore at least an equal amount of air must be brought into the room to replace it.
-Please ensure that there is an adequate amount of make-up or supply air into the room before using an exhaust system.
+Ensure that there is an adequate amount of make-up or supply air into the room before using an exhaust system.

 - Baffles or slots at the back of cupboard achieve an even airflow through the face of the cupboard.
 If the baffles or slots are blocked or restricted, then the air distribution can become uneven or unsafe.
 Avoid blocking or placing large items near the baffles.

 - Items placed in or in front of the fume cupboard create air turbulence.
-This may affect the capture of contaminants, and in some instances gases may escape from the cupboard towards the user.
-To limit this, ensure that work is conducted in the middle of the bench space, avoiding work and items within 10-15 cm of the front edge or at the back of cupboard obstructing the baffles. (see attached image: Fume cupboard bench layout)
+This may affect the capture of contaminants, and in some instances contaminants may escape from the cupboard towards the user.
+To limit this, ensure that work is conducted in the middle of the bench space, avoiding work and items within 10-15 cm of the front edge or at the back of cupboard obstructing the baffles.

-- Ensure that the fume cupboard you are using is appropriate.
+- Ensure that the fume cupboard is appropriate for the task.
 The use of certain biological materials, perchloric acid and perchlorates, large volumes of acids etc. require special features or scrubbing.
+Refer to Classification of fume exhaust systems in Managing fume exhaust system procedure.

 - Ensure the fume cupboard is operational and there is an airflow.
 Listen and feel for air movement - this should be obvious with the sash in its lowest position.